fac20/tfb-kjmp-frontend/README.md

 ## Project overview

-An app created to inform and inspire Black queer travellers to see the world safely and connect with their people.
+An app created to inspire Black queer travellers to see the world safely and connect with people everywhere.
 Allows users to input user data from a postgres database using an RESTful API built in Express, and also features data input by our Product Owner via an Airtable database.

 ## The team